 The Jersey City Council chambers overflowed with residents in favor of, as well as against, Airbnb rentals, along with local teachers who told their elected officials that they need to allocate money to the school district to prevent impending layoffs.

-During the public portion, numerous Airbnb hosts pleaded with the council to table the ordinance because any amendments put on the book could potentially cause thousands of AirBNB hosts to go out of business.
+During the public portion, numerous Airbnb hosts pleaded with the council to table the ordinance because any amendments put on the books could potentially cause thousands of Airbnb hosts to go out of business.

 Some of them explained how being Airbnb hosts has enabled them to earn not only additional income, but to make a full-time living out of renting rooms and space to guests, as well as the ability to pay off their mortgages from the income they earn.

-For example, Jersey City resident Helen Schmid explained what’s it like being an Airbnb host, highlighting the positive benefits of short-term rentals.
+For example, Jersey City resident Helen Schmidt explained what’s it like being an Airbnb host, highlighting the positive benefits of short-term rentals.

 “So we decided we would put one unit up for long-term rent, and try Airbnb on the other unit because it was fully legal.
 But our long-term rental stayed vacant for several months, so it was very discouraging.
 So we had to quickly turn it around and make it an Airbnb, and this has been a great blessing for our family, we’ve been able to contribute to our mortgage, and contribute to our future son’s eduction.”

 She stressed that it’s very hard work running Airbnb units to make sure that guests are satisfied or else they’ll get negative reviews, and that’s why she took issue with ads being promoted on social media by the politically powerful union, the Hotel Trades Council, who see the proliferation of Airbnb units as a threat to their members who work in many of the region’s leading hotels.